derui/simple-planning-poker/README.md

 # Simple Planning Poker #
 This project provides functions to do planning poker in online.

+## Features ##

+- Sign in/Sign up with pre-registered email/password
+- Create game with story points, or some numbers what you want
+- Invite other user to game
+- Kick player by game owner
+- Change user name/mode
+- Show average estimations after show down
+- Browse round histories from round result
+- Restore round history and view it

 # Requirement #

 - Node >= 16